samsahih/MyCRUD/README.md

 # MyCRUD
 Vue 3 test CRUD application

-In your terminal, please type:
+// Open your terminal first

 // to install JSON and link it to project